How to Dry Apples

 How to Tell When Dehydrated Apples are Done

-You’ll know your apples are properly dehydrated when they’re leathery and pliable.
+You’ll know your apples are done when they’re leathery and pliable.
 You can dry longer and get to the crunchy or brittle stage if you like.
-The dried apples should not have any visible moisture.
-Remember, it’s better to over-dry than under-dry, to prevent any spoilage.
-But ‘bendy’ or ‘leathery’ is just fine.
+‘Bendy’ or ‘leathery’ is just fine.

 Holding a handful of dehydrated apples with the jar in the background.